aidanhs/dlgrab/README.md

       --debug=false              Set log level to debug
       -h, --help=false           Print this help text
       -o, --outdir="."
-Directory to write layer to -p=0                       Port to use, defaults to a random unallocated port --registry-format=false    Output in the format a registry would use, rather than for an image export
+Directory to write layer to --registry-format=false    Output in the format a registry would use, rather than for an image export

       The DOCKER_HOST environment variable overrides the default location to find the docker daemon